 Technologies in practice

 This module provides an opportunity to sample some of the key areas in computing and information technology.
-You will be introduced to three topics as tasters for your future studies and career: robotics, networking, and Linux.
-Studying these topics will enable you to develop essential skills for future employment in the computing and IT industry.
-You will be applying what you learn by developing a portfolio to demonstrate your skills and understanding in these areas.
+You will be introduced to three topics as tasters for your future studies and career: robotics, networking, and operating systems.
+Studying these topics will enable you to develop essential skills for future employment in the computing and IT industry and better understand the different routes through our curriculum.
 By studying this OU level 1 module you can begin to explore where your future career ambitions or interests might lie.

 What you will study

-You will study both OU materials and third party materials that support your learning in the three key topics.
-The module is practical and activity-based, and much of the study material is delivered online.
-You will therefore be working at your computer for significant periods of time.
+You’ll study both OU materials and third-party materials that support your learning in the three key topics.
+The module is practical and activity-based, and the study material is delivered online.
+You’ll therefore be working at your computer for significant periods of time.

-Networking computers provides a sound grounding in the basic principles of computer networks and the challenges in setting these up and maintaining them.
+This block provides a sound grounding in the basic principles of computer networks and the challenges in setting these up and maintaining them.
 Topics covered include protocol models and layering; IP addressing; basic network design and network devices.
-A third party book will be used to introduce these concepts and your learning will be supported through computer-based practical exercises.
+You’ll study online material in the Cisco Networking Academy and carry out practical activities using a network simulator.

-As you progress through the module, you will develop a portfolio of your work for the various practical activities which relate to each block.
+As you progress through the module, you’ll work through the various practical activities which relate to each block.
 This will help demonstrate your skills and understanding in the areas you have studied.
-The portfolio will also be a significant component of the end-of-module assessment.
-Working on the portfolio will help you to think about your future career interests and will inform decisions you need to make on your future areas of study.
+This will also be a significant component of the end-of-module assessment.
+Working on these practical activities will help you to think about your future career interests and will inform decisions you need to make on your future areas of study.

 You will learn

 This module will enable you to:

-- increase your knowledge of robotics, computer networks and the Linux operating system
+- increase your knowledge of robotics, computer networks and operating systems

 - develop a variety of skills appropriate to a career in the computing and IT industry